Blog Post Updated on: June 21, 2019

 Cover it up

 Replacing windows is dirty work.
-Your contractors will often put down drop cloths and they will try their best to be neat.
+Your window installers will often put down drop cloths and they will try their best to be neat.
 However, you can ensure that your house stays clean by putting down drop a cloth yourself.
 Cover your floors and any furniture that might get dirty.
-Talk to your contractors before taking this step, they might have great suggestions, or insist on doing it for liability purposes.
+Talk to your installation crew before taking this step, they might have great suggestions, or insist on doing it for liability purposes.

 Getting your house ready for replacement windows can take a little time, but it will make the process go more smoothly.
 The professionals at Stanek Windows can help you prepare.
 Contact them today by filling out our online, free in-home estimate form or by calling them at 1-800-230-8301.